-In Dublin, more than €60 million was spent last year providing emergency accommodation for homeless people at hotels, B&Bs,and guesthouses.
+In Dublin, more than €60 million was spent in 2018 providing emergency accommodation for homeless people at hotels, B&Bs,and guesthouses.

 But is this practice only confined to the capital, or has it spread further than that?

 We know that emergency accommodation like this is particularly unsuitable for families, especially those with small children.

 Even so-called ‘homeless hubs’ have been found to have a devastating impact on the life of younger kids.

 We want to look at every local authority in the country and find out how they are dealing with homelessness in their areas.